benamiller/benamiller/README.md

 I like skiing, running (more wonky and infrequent jogging really), and writing code that looks better than my running does.
 Neoviming since '01, with a very prime-inspired config that can be found [here](https://github.com/HactuallyBenji/neovimrc).

+Academics:
-Bachelor of Science in Computer Science from University of Victoria
+- Bachelor of Science in Computer Science from University of Victoria

-Master of Science in Computer Science from University of Illinois Urbana-Champaign
+- Master of Science in Computer Science from University of Illinois Urbana-Champaign

 <img src="https://github.com/benamiller/benamiller/assets/38388426/f46bc5db-41f8-42fa-bb1b-05a663827569" alt="Deeplearning.ai Neural Network Example" width="200"/>
 <br>